HendrikDroste/codeaware-rag/README.md

 ## Next Steps

-- [ ] Decide on Dataset that for evaluation
+- [x] Decide on Dataset that for evaluation -> Create a custom dataset based on Flask (see [validation.csv](data/validation.csv))
-- [ ] Develop an extensible RAG system that serves as a baseline (currently under development)
+- [x] Develop an extensible RAG system that serves as a baseline -> Baseline using huggingface sentence-transformers is implemented
+- [ ] Extend baseline to support autotokenizer and other models (unixcoder)
+- [ ] Validate questions
+- [ ] Use a LLM to generate the dataset for a given repository
 - [ ] Extend the RAG system with [tree-sitter](https://tree-sitter.github.io/tree-sitter/) and/or [multispy](https://github.com/microsoft/multilspy)
+- [ ] Evaluate the performance of the retriever

 ## Dataset